linode/docs/docs/websites/apache-tips-and-tricks/redirect-urls-with-the-apache-web-server.md

 On a more practical level, rewriting a request does not change the contents of the browser's address bar, and can be useful in hiding URLs with sensitive or vulnerable data.

-Although redirection allows you to easily change the locations of specific resources, you may find rewriting to fit you needs better in certain situations.
+Although redirection allows you to easily change the locations of specific resources, you may find that rewriting better fits your needs in certain situations.
 For more information, refer to [Apache's mod_rewrite documentation](https://httpd.apache.org/docs/current/mod/mod_rewrite.html).